secinthenet/crypto-guide/README.md

     internet connections are forced to go through Tor.
 Bundled with Electrum.
     Seems to be the best maintained security/privacy focused OS based on git activity.
+    -   <https://github.com/brianddk/trezor-tails>: Setting for Tails to be able to use Trezor.
     -   <https://github.com/SovereignNode/tails-cold-storage>: A guide on
         creating Bitcoin cold storage using Tails.
     -   <https://github.com/PulpCattel/Tails-BitcoinCore-Wasabi>: A guide for